-‘Mendo’ popcorn vendor known for quirky antics arrested for allegedly serving cannabis‑laced popcorn to Fort Bragg kids.
+‘Mendo’ popcorn vendor of popcorn business with name including 420 arrested for allegedly serving cannabis‑laced popcorn to Fort Bragg kids at a food truck event.
 If true, shouldn’t this operation been shut down by county health long ago?

-What I can say is that when I encountered Fraser years ago outside a convenience store in the Ukiah area, the multiple flavors he was selling were available to anyone who walked up.
+What I can say is that when I encountered Fraser years ago outside a convenience store in the Ukiah area, the multiple flavors he was selling were available to anyone who walked up at least from what I saw.
+I didn’t have kids with me.
 He had four varieties on the table, but it was the kettle corn — the one he was proudest of — that he urged me to try.
+They were very good and he talked all about where he sourced the cooking ingredients from but didn’t mention or wink-wink cannabis to me.
 It was astonishingly good and undeniably strange, the kind of encounter that sticks with you.
 I even considered pursuing a story about him at the time but never followed the thread.

 Try to imagine this landing in 1978.
 People would have demanded more — context, character, the why and the how.
 Now the official viewpoint is too often treated as the whole story.
 We’d love to hear from readers who remember Fraser, bought his popcorn, or crossed paths with him at festivals.
 Stories like this deserve a fuller telling.
 As Always you can reach us at frankhartzell@gmail.com